Is a Gas Well Profitable? (Example: 15,000 m³ per Day)

 • Even with a daily production capacity of 5,000 m³, the ROI is greater than 2.

-First, market research and resource assessment
+NO.1: Market research and resource assessment

 Natural gas market prices